Author Bios

 Lore Rutz-Burri, J.D., Professor of Criminology and Criminal Justice, Southern Oregon University, https://inside.sou.edu/criminology/faculty/rutz.html

 Lore Rutz-Burri is a 1982 graduate of Southern Oregon State College (now SOU) with a Bachelor of Arts degree in Criminology and Political Science.
 After graduating, she lived in Southern Austria until 1984.
-Upon returning to the states, she earned an M.C.J (Master’s degree in Criminal Justice) from the University of South Carolina.
-In 1985 she started in a Ph.D. program at the University of Maryland, College Park, but early on decided she would rather pursue a law degree.
-In 1989 she graduated “order of the coif” with her doctor of jurisprudence (JD) from the University of Oregon School of Law.
+Upon returning to the States, she earned an M.C.J (Master’s degree in Criminal Justice) from the University of South Carolina.
+In 1985 she started a Ph.D. program at the University of Maryland, College Park, but early on decided she would rather pursue a law degree.
+In 1989 she graduated from “order of the Coif” with her Doctor of jurisprudence (JD) from the University of Oregon School of Law.
 Following law school, Lore clerked for the Superior Court of Alaska in Fairbanks for one year and then worked for 5 years as a deputy district attorney in Josephine County, Oregon.
 There, she prosecuted a variety of crimes, but mostly assault cases.
 In 1995, she began teaching criminology and criminal justice at SOU.
 Since 2015 she has been a part-time Circuit Court judge in the Josephine County courts.
 Lore has been married for over 27 years to her husband, Markus (a Swiss national).
 They have two sons– Severin (who studied at SOU and majored in psychology) and Jaston (who studied at U of O and majored in philosophy).
 She has both case books and introductory texts on criminal law and criminal procedure.

 Shanell K. Sanchez, Ph.D., Assistant Professor of Criminology and Criminal Justice, Southern Oregon University, https://inside.sou.edu/criminology/faculty/dr-shanell-sanchez.html

 Shanell Sanchez joined the Criminology and Criminal Justice department at Southern Oregon University in Ashland, Oregon in 2016.
-Prior to that, Shanell was an Assistant Professor in Criminal Justice at Colorado Mesa University in Grand Junction, Colorado.
+Before that, Shanell was an Assistant Professor in Criminal Justice at Colorado Mesa University in Grand Junction, Colorado.
 She received her Ph.D. from the University of Nebraska-Lincoln in Sociology in 2012.
 Her research and teaching interests are centered around social change and justice, inequality, and comparative crime and justice.

 License